fabariagbora/FreeCodeCamp-LRWD-Prj2-Survey-Form/README.md

-# FreeCodeCamp-LRWD-Prj2-Survey-Form
+# FreeCodeCamp-Legacy Responsive Web Design Projects
-This is a survey form and  the second project I did in the the legacy responsive web design course offered by freecodecamp.org
+This repo contains my code version of FCC's legacy web design projects.
+There are different branches beginning from the second project.